 - Coffee grounds improve soil tilth or structure.

 - Coffee grounds are an excellent nitrogen source for composting.
-They have a C/N ratio of 20/1.
-In informal trials with OSU/Lane County Extension Service, Compost Specialists sustained temperatures of 140 O-160 OF have been recorded for up to two weeks (when coffee grounds were 25% of the material in the compost pile by volume).
+They have a C/N ratio of 20-to-1.
+In informal trials with OSU/Lane County Extension Service, Compost Specialists recorded sustained temperatures of 140 to 160 degrees Fahrenheit for up to two weeks when coffee grounds were 25% of the material in the compost pile by volume.

 - Anecdotal evidence suggests coffee grounds repel slugs and snails in the garden.